Free Museum Days (and Always Free Museums!) in Connecticut

 Yale University Art Gallery - New Haven

-Share African, Ancient, Modern Arts and the sculpture garden with your kids.
-Packed with all kinds of rare and special art, it really is a "hands-off" museum for kids (even for the grown-ups really...), so you may need to remind younger children.
-Look for their Family Day events and programming.
+See African, Ancient, and Modern Art, as well as the sculpture garden.
+Packed with all kinds of rare and special art, it's a "hands-off" museum for kids (even for the grown-ups really...), so you may need to remind younger children.
+Look for Family Day events and programming.
 The gallery is free and open to the public Tuesday through Sunday.
 It is located in the heart of New Haven and visitors can park in metered street spaces or in the Chapel-York garage.
-Louis Lunch, Sally's Apizza and Pepe's are just a stones throw for a delicious lunch.
+Louis Lunch, Sally's Apizza, and Pepe's are just a stones throw for a delicious lunch.

 Free admission: Always free